Rei-Tw/usock-listener/README.md

 This is made to work with DDNet's logging feature (https://github.com/ddnet/ddnet).
 This project supports only IPv4 logging.
 The rest is not handled.

-The client's IP address is then sent to the whitelist through a Rest API.

 When using DDNet server you have to set `sv_conn_logging_server` variable as the Unix socket file path.

 The Unix socket should always receive data of size 23 bytes.